 These are the basic steps to configure the connection.
-If you want to see what you are typing you should set the checkbox "Echo typed characters locally" in File->Properties->Settings->ASCII Setup.
-Then save the connection for later use.
+If you want to see what you are typing you should activate the echo.
+It's shown below how it's done:

 After this setup the connection with the PIC-WEB should be ready, but the console will not show anything!.
 That's because the board is not running on configuration mode.
 To run on that mode you just need to push the "BUT" button on the board.
 Keep it pressed while you push the "RST" button.